medavox/distribackup/docs/report/report.md

 The requirements for our serialisation format are that it should be able to store both binary data and network control messages using universal data types which have analogues in many common programming languages, such as 8, 16, 32 and 64 integers, booleans and Strings.

-floating-point types were not included in the specification, because they were not needed for distribackup's purposes, however they could be included and implemented in future protocol versions if the need arose.
+floating-point types were not included in the specification, because they were not needed for Distribackup's purposes, however they could be included and implemented in future protocol versions if the need arose.

 Before creating this protocol, several existing alternatives were looked at, to ensure that creation of a custom protocol was necessary.

 ###JSON

-Javascript Serial Object Notation is a plain-text, human-readable data storage and interchange format which is rapidly gaining widespread acceptance as a common data format.
-Less textually redundant replacement to XML, it is often found in places where data needs to be read by both humans and computers, such as in a config file, or in places where a common data interchange format (which is less heavyweight than something like CORBA) is needed for data exchange between programming languages.
+JavaScript Serial Object Notation is a plain-text, human-readable data storage and interchange format which is rapidly gaining widespread acceptance as a common data format.
+Less textually redundant replacement to XML, it is often found in places where data needs to be read by both humans and computers, such as in a configuration file, or in places where a common data interchange format (which is less heavyweight than something like CORBA) is needed for data exchange between programming languages.

-JSON can only store data which can be represented in plaintext.
-Ruling out embedding binary data in JSON files using plaintext encoding formats such as base64 or yEncoding (which are storage-inefficient and require processing overhead), BSON was next examined as a candidate.
+JSON can only store data which can be represented in plain text.
+Ruling out embedding binary data in JSON files using plain text encoding formats such as base64 or yEncoding (which are storage-inefficient and require processing overhead), BSON was next examined as a candidate.

 ####BSON
   Binary Serial Object Notation is a specialised sub-format of JSON, which allows embedding of serial data alongside normal JSON.